Puchaczov/Musoq/README.md

 [![Nuget](https://img.shields.io/badge/Nuget%3F-yes-green.svg)](https://www.nuget.org/packages?q=musoq)
 [![Build & Tests](https://github.com/Puchaczov/Musoq/workflows/Unit%20Tests/badge.svg)](https://github.com/Puchaczov/Musoq/workflows/Unit%20Tests/badge.svg)

-# A Quick Description of Musoq
+# What is Musoq?
-Musoq is handy tool that allows you to use SQL syntax on a variety of data sources.
+Musoq is handy tool that allows to use SQL syntax on a variety of data sources.

 ![Anim](https://github.com/Puchaczov/Musoq/blob/master/musoq_anim_3.gif)

-# What is Musoq? (in depth)
+# Do you want to know more?
 Musoq exposes raw data sets as queryable sources.
-This allows you to query those sources using a syntax very similar to SQL.
-It uses concepts of schemas and tables to logically define your datasources.
+This allows to search these data sources using SQL syntax variant.
 What can be used as query source?
 Virtually anything!
-Here are some ideas (many of them are already included in this project!):
+Here are some ideas (many of them are already included in the project!):

 - Directories
 - Files